dolittle/Runtime/Documentation/domain_driven_design/bounded_context.md

 ```

 ##### Artifacts
 A *Bounded Context* will eventually consist of a set of [*Artifacts*](https://dolittle.io/overview/articles/artifacts/), they are what actually defines the behaviour and functionality of the *Bounded Context*.
-The *Artifacts* will be [*Events*](https://dolittle.io/overview/articles/events/domain_events/), [Commands](https://dolittle.io/overview/articles/command/introduction/), [Command Handlers](https://dolittle.io/overview/articles/command/command_handler/), [Aggregate Roots](https://dolittle.io/overview/articles/domain_driven_design/aggregate_root/), [Queries](https://dolittle.io/overview/articles/read/query/) and [Read Models](https://dolittle.io/overview/articles/read/read_model/).
+The *Artifacts* will be [*Events*](https://dolittle.io/overview/articles/events/domain_events/), [Commands](https://dolittle.io/overview/articles/command/introduction/), [Event Sources](https://dolittle.io/overview/articles/domain_driven_design/aggregate_root/), [Queries](https://dolittle.io/overview/articles/read/query/) and [Read Models](https://dolittle.io/overview/articles/read/read_model/).
 You should read about the different types of *Artifacts* to gain an understanding of how they'll impact the *Application* / *Bounded Context*.
 Each *Artifact* is an entity in the *Application*, uniquely identified throughout the *Application* in which the *Bounded Context* belongs.
 An *Artifact* belongs to a single Feature.

 ## The configuration